 Example #2: Sean from Marketing Terms goes on to explain what type of affiliate links he’s using on his website, how cookies are used for tracking, and how to distinguish these links.

 Social media posts

 Example #3: Mike Gábor promotes Supermetrics for Google Data Studio on his personal Twitter account.
-He doesn’t cloak his affiliate link, making it obvious to his followers that he’s an affiliate.
+He doesn’t cloak his referral link, making it obvious to his followers that he’s an affiliate partner.

-Example #4: A similar Twitter post from Social Savannah where she promotes Supermetrics and links to our homepage through her affiliate link.
+Example #4: A similar Twitter post from Social Savannah where she promotes Supermetrics and links to our homepage through her referral link.
 She includes a short disclosure at the end.

 Example #5: In their YouTube tutorial video for building a Google Analytics dashboard using Google Sheets and Supermetrics, MeasureSchool has their affiliate link in the description.
 While there’s no actual disclosure text, it’s a good practice to mention in the video itself that you use affiliate links and will receive a commission if anyone makes a purchase using those links.

 Example #6: Medium allows users to include affiliate links in their posts.
 But always disclose your affiliate partnerships when using them, as in this Data Studio tutorial by Josh Cottrell.

 In practice, using affiliate disclosures is quite straightforward.
 Knowing that it’s a legal requirement to use them wherever you include affiliate links is a compelling argument for their inclusion.

 It helps your website visitors know that the products you mention and link to in your content may be affiliate products and you may get paid for recommending them.
 By following these best practices and looking at some useful examples, it will be easy to craft your own disclosures.
 Just make sure they’re clear and placed in obvious areas, preferably close to your affiliate links.

 About Johannes Rastas